-Body Lift Boston
+Lower Body Lift in Boston

 Many women and men experience problems from sagging skin after a substantial and sustained weight loss.
-It is relatively common to have folds of loose skin which can only be removed surgically.
-For many people facing these problems, a body lift (sometimes also called a belt lipectomy) offers the best solution.
+It is relatively common to have folds of loose skin, which can only be removed surgically.
+For many people facing these problems, a lower body lift (sometimes also called a belt lipectomy) offers the best solution.